steve-canham/imp_ror/docs/5_Coding Scripts.md

 are two possible examples.

 <h2>Applying the Codes.</h2>
-At the end of the process the main src.names table can be updated with the codes as calculated within the src.name_pads table and the name_pads table can be dropped.
+At the end of the process the main ppr.names table can be updated with the codes as calculated within the ppr.name_pads table and the name_pads table can be dropped.

 <h2>Additional Language Codes.</h2>
 As a bonus, the script codes can help in reducing the numbers of names without language codes. <br/>
 The assumption here is that if a name is in a non Latin script and that script is used for the country’s main language, then that name is almost certainly in that language, or if an acronym was derived from words in that language.<br/>
 This allows a few hundred names to have a language code allocated automatically, and this is the final stage of the script coding process.
 The SQL is generated within a generic routine, the language code and country code being inserted into the template each time.
 <br/><br/>
-	let sql  = format!(r#"update src.names n<br/>
+	let sql  = format!(r#"update ppr.names n<br/>
         	set lang_code = '{}'<br/>
-        	from src.core_data c<br/>
+        	from ppr.core_data c<br/>
         	where n.id = c.id<br/>
         	and n.lang_code is null<br/>
         	and n.script_code <> 'Latn'<br/>